haitsongmsft/cassandra-cloud-backup/README.md

     The Cassandra User Password if required for security

   -r,  restore
-    Restore a backup, requires a --gcsbucket path and optional --backupdir
+    Restore a backup, requires a --backup-path and optional --backupdir

   -s, --split-size
     Split the resulting tar archive into the configured size in Megabytes, default 100M